 For another all in one meal, check out the pork tenderloin sheet pan supper.
 It has the potatoes, veggies and meat all on one pan for big flavor and easy clean up.

 When cooking for a crowd, we usually turn to pulled pork.
-Even if you don’t have a smoker, there are great ways to make pulled pork indoors.
 Don’t despair if you have a ton of leftovers, I have so many yummy ways to use leftover pulled pork that you will start making it just for the leftovers!

 - 8 ounces egg noodles